-Our website will meet W3C Web Accessibility Guidelines.
+Our website will meet current Web Content Accessibility Guidelines.

 We will promote on our website that documents are available in alternative formats on request.

 All staff involved in developing website, social media and other public content have received access and inclusion training and cultural awareness training.